prakash863778/python-calculator/README.md

-# python-calculator
+# Python Calculator Project

-Simple python calculator project
+This is a simple calculator project created using Python.
+It performs addition, subtraction, multiplication and division.